ipaqmaster/autoKiosk/README.md

 ### Features

-* Timestampped logging to help with any debugging.
+* Easy to manage configuration with a sample file to get started.
-* Automated display-server restarts when it notices the active display count has changed.
+* Automated restarts of the display-server service (if permitted) when a change in display count or death of a chromium instance are detected.
-* Login page detection for the first URL in an array for automated login handling.
-Currently supports LogicMonitor.
+* Generic login page detection with an easy to follow config.json.sample for configuring one or more displays and additional site login page titles for automatic login handling.
-  * Because the login process for LM is generic alike many other implementations this function will soon be broadened to support *most* login pages (Where the page loads with the cursor ready to type into the username field).
+* Flags for debugging, development and testing.

 #### Arguments & Configuration